martinberlin/bistable-smart-switch/README.md

 All that we have already but it was around different repositories, where you had to configure CMakeFiles to point it to the right example and more...
 The goal of this is to put all this Switch ideas and code demos in a single place, make a WiKi with some configuration tutorials, and make it easy for the user.

+With the current hardware and demo examples what you can do is straight-forward.
+You can design a switch, since we provide a very basic example, and detect touch X & Y events.
+Based on that you can send signals to the Latch relay PCB and move the switch to the ON or OFF position.
+The latch relay has no way to tell in what position is from outside but we know it since by default the ESP32 C3 moves it to OFF as the Firmware starts.

 ## The hardware

 It consists in two PCBs:

-1. ESP32-C3 controller with touch
+1. **ESP32-C3 controller with touch**
-2. 220AC to 3.3DC adapter with a Latch relay.
+2. **220AC to 3.3DC adapter with a Latch relay**.
 54x54 mm so it fits in the small black box inside the wall Can be also a solid-state relay or you can design your own

 ![C3 controller](https://user-images.githubusercontent.com/2692928/218306248-25cc7c8f-0f09-4286-9bbc-a478964cdd3d.png)